Taxes

 • Letter of intent: An agreement stating that both parties intend to cooperate in the IPO process.

-• Red herring document: A document that details your company’s operations but doesn’t include information on number of shares or share price.
+• Red herring document: A document that details your company’s operations but doesn’t include information on the number of shares or share price.

 • S-1 registration statement: A document required by the SEC that gives them a glimpse into your company’s financials.

-Step 3: Go on an IPO roadshow
+Step 4: Go on an IPO roadshow

-Step 4: Set the IPO price
+Step 5: Set the IPO price

 After the SEC approves your documents and you figure out how many shares to offer, you’ll work with your underwriters and IPO team to determine the opening price of your shares.
 The initial price is based on investor demand and your company’s financials.

-On the date of the IPO, your underwriter will open the shares to the public.
-Immediately after, you’ll enter what’s called a quiet period.
-This is a 25-day period following the IPO where your underwriters have the ability to influence the price of your shares by purchasing and reselling them.
+The quiet period is a 40-day period following the IPO, where your underwriters have the ability to influence the price of your shares by purchasing and reselling them.
 Their goal is to stabilize the price of your shares so it doesn’t fall below your IPO price and lower demand.

 Is an IPO realistic for your company?